pagedjs/pagedjs-website/src/content/en/journal/2025-10-15-travel-through-CSS.md

 `@page` becomes `.pagedjs-page`, `@footnote` becomes `.pagedjs-footnotes`, `@bottom-right` becomes `.paged-margin-right`.
 And this would become available to the browser, ready to be manipulated using CSS OM: in short, if paged.js can read the stylesheet for any object at any moment in the code.

-For a very long time, i was telling everyone “Grep is life”, as i just discovered the power of regex in inDesign, and somehow, it was, but let’s be honest, the amount of possible options in a css file is so enormous, that we feel safer using a tokenizer to transform the css in a manipulable object (we’re using this one: https://github.com/AdguardTeam/tsurlfilter/tree/master/packages/css-tokenizer).
+For a very long time, i was telling everyone “Grep is life”, as i just discovered the power of regex in inDesign, and somehow, it was amazing.
+But let’s be honest, the amount of possible options in a CSS file is so enormous, that we feel safer to use a tokenizer to transform the CSS in a manipulable object (we’re using this one: [https://github.com/AdguardTeam/tsurlfilter/tree/master/packages/css-tokenizer]() that follows the W3C specs for CSS token).

+So the goal is simple: find the token we need to update, update them, and throw all that CSS to the browser and CSSOM.
+We’re getting there :)

-i started a small repo with my experiments: [https://github.com/pagedjs/pagedjs-cssom](), feel free to look at those files, but let’s be honest, it’s a bunch of undocumented experiments for now, but we’re getting somewhere.
+> i started a small repo with my experiments: [https://github.com/pagedjs/pagedjs-cssom](), feel free to look at those files, but let’s be honest, it’s a bunch of undocumented experiments for now, but we’re getting somewhere.

 I hope to have some things to show very quickly.